Secure authentication via Quantum Physical Unclonable Functions: a review: Theoretical and practical frameworks

 \begin{remark} On the Haar-randomness problem:

-As stated in Remark \ref{sampling_problem}, a quantum-channel sampling procedure must be available at the verifier side and, informally, it should not allow for having two \textit{too similar} instances among different runs of the QPUF-generation scheme.
-Now, additionally, the unclonability assumption implicitly requires such sampling procedure to be non-reproducible.
-The security proof (Theorem 6 in \cite{Mina_unitary_qpuf}) for the weakest form of QPUF unforgeability, i.e., the selective one, motivates the cited authors to model such sampling procedure as being Haar random.
-That is, Haar randomness paves the way towards having robust security guarantees.
+As stated in Remark \ref{sampling_problem}, a quantum-channel generation procedure must be available at the verifier side and, informally, it should not allow for having two \textit{too similar} instances among different runs of the QPUF-generation scheme.
+Now, additionally, the unclonability assumption implicitly requires such generation procedure to be non-reproducible.
+The security proof (Theorem 6 in \cite{Mina_unitary_qpuf}) for the weakest form of QPUF unforgeability, i.e., the selective one, motivates the cited authors to model such generation procedure as being Haar random.
+That is, Haar randomness paves the way toward having robust security guarantees.
 Nonetheless, to the best of our knowledge, there is currently no efficient method for mimicking such mathematical construction in real setups.
-Specifically, one can see how the two prescriptions for Haar-randomly sampling unitary operators given in \cite{haar_tutorial_pennylane} introduce an exponential overhead in the number of targeted qubits. \end{remark}
+Specifically, one can see how the two prescriptions for Haar- randomly generating unitary operators given in \cite{haar_tutorial_pennylane} introduce an exponential overhead in the number of targeted qubits. \end{remark}

 \begin{remark} On the role of the No-cloning theorem: